 This possible increase in the amount of tax you’ll have to pay after the changes could reduce an MVL’s potential benefits, particularly those concerning Business Asset Disposal Relief.

 Can I still liquidate with the changes to Capital Gains?

 The current tax year ends on April 5th, 2021, so if you’re still looking to liquidate your solvent limited company and claim Business Asset Disposal Relief, you’ll need to complete the process by this date.
 If you risk leaving it later, the proposed changes in legislation could impact what you receive.

 If you are considering liquidating, there’s no time like the present.
 Contact us today if your solvent limited company has come to the end of its useful life, and we can help you decide the best route forward.

 How can my company apply for an MVL?

 If you’d like to liquidate your solvent limited company before the end of the tax year, speak to us today.
-Our standard MVL price is £1,695 + VAT and disbursements, and our licensed insolvency practitioners can guide you through the process, potentially allowing you to claim Business Asset Disposal Relief and close the company in a tax-efficient profitable way.Applying for a Members Voluntary Liquidation
+Our standard MVL price is £1,695 + VAT and expenses, and our licensed insolvency practitioners can guide you through the process, potentially allowing you to claim Business Asset Disposal Relief and close the company in a tax-efficient, profitable way.Applying for a Members Voluntary Liquidation

 The Office for Tax Simplification’s report into Capital Gains Tax has suggested several changes.
 Some of these changes could reduce the benefits to you as a director if you’re looking to liquidate your solvent limited company via an MVL.
 MVLs can allow you to qualify for Business Asset Disposal Relief.
 The proposed reduction in the threshold for Capital Gains means businesses who liquidate after this tax year ends may see the benefits reduced.